elixirschool/elixirschool/lessons/basics/sigils.md

 iex> ~S/the cat in the hat on the mat/
 "the cat in the hat on the mat"
 ```

-But what is the difference?
+What is the difference?
 The difference is similar to the Character List sigil that we looked at.
 The answer is interpolation and the use of escape sequences.
 If we take another example:

 ```elixir
 iex> ~s/welcome to elixir #{String.downcase "school"}/